palkan/logidze/README.md

 }
 ```

-If you specified limit in you trigger definition then log size would not exceed the specified size.
-When new change occurs and there is no more room for it the two oldest changes get merged.
+If you specified the limit in you trigger definition then log size would not exceed the specified size.
+When a new change occurs, and there is no more room for it, the two oldest changes get merged.

 ## Development

 For development setup run `./bin/setup`.
-This will run `bundle install` and create test DB.
+This runs `bundle install` and creates test DB.

 ## Contributing